jasonaaronwilson/c-armyknife-lib/src-doc/flag.md

 When an error occurs, return a string with an error message OR NULL if parsing was successfull.

+## @function flag_print_help

+Print help according to the flags and "sub-commands" that have been defined.

 ## @function flag_program_name